jamfromouterspace/arhelmet/README.md

 **This takes a long time (1-3 hours).**

-*NOTE: The AR2 code has only been tested on an Odroid XU4.*
+*NOTE: The AR2 code has only been tested on an ODROID XU4.*

 To install, run the following commands in the terminal: